Chapter 5101:6-9 Further Appeal

 "Assistant Secretary for Administration for Children and Families

 (6) Upon receipt of an appeal, the office of administrative law judges will request the entire hearing record from ODJFS.

-(a) Upon receipt of such a request, the office of legal services shall request the original of the complete state hearing record, as defined in rule 5101:6-7-01 of the Administrative Code, and the original of the complete administrative appeal hearing record, as defined in rule 5101:6-8-01 of the Administrative Code.
+(a) Upon receipt of such a request, the office of legal and acquisition services shall request the original of the complete state hearing record, as defined in rule 5101:6-7-01 of the Administrative Code, and the original of the complete administrative appeal hearing record, as defined in rule 5101:6-8-01 of the Administrative Code.